Start Printed Page 16612

-The Department of Commerce, as part of its continuing effort to reduce paperwork and respondent burden, invites the general public and other Federal agencies to take this opportunity to comment on proposed and/or continuing information collections, as required by the Paperwork Reduction Act of 1995.
+The Department of Commerce, as part of its continuing effort to reduce paperwork and respondent burden, invites the general public and other Federal agencies to comment on continuing to collect qualitative feedback on the department's service delivery, as required by the Paperwork Reduction Act of 1995.
 The purpose of this notice is to allow for 60 days of public comment.

-Written comments must be submitted on or before May 22, 2017.
+To ensure consideration, written or online comments must be submitted on or before May 26, 2020.

 Start Further Info